 - Permission-Only Course: Ask the instructor to submit this permission/override.

 - Courses that filled during Rounds 1 or 2 will remain closed until Add/Drop I. You may wish to contact a course instructor to ask if s/he is keeping a waiting list.
-Registrations in all other courses will fluctuate during Round 3.
-See the Course Registration Numbers page to see which courses are closed and which still have openings.
+Regularly check the Class Finder and the Course Registration Numbers page to see which courses are closed and which still have openings.

-- Any student who did not participate in Round 1 or Round 2 course registration may participate in Add/Drop I once s/he talks with his/her advisor and the advisor notifies the Registrar's Office that it is okay to release the registration hold.
+- Any student who did not participate in Round 1 or Round 2 course registration may participate in Add/Drop I once s/he talks with his/her advisor and the advisor notifies the Registrar's Office that the hold can be released.